Keeze392/Simple_Mandelbrot/README.md

 make
 ```

-After that steps, you got file in build folder, you can run by `./Mandelbrot` in terminal.
+After those steps, you get one file in the build folder, run ./Mandelbrot in the terminal.

-Enjoy! :)
+Have fun! :)